 Unakoti is one of the most amazing tourist spots to explore in Tripura.
-Since the beginning, it has been an ancient centre for pilgrimage, attracting a great number of tourists and devotees on an annual basis.
+Since the beginning, it has been an ancient center for pilgrimage, attracting a great number of tourists and devotees on an annual basis.

 If you also plan to visit Unakoti sometime soon, then the best months would be between October and April.
 One reason apart from the suitable climatic conditions to visit here is the Ashokastami Mela that is held here in the month of April.